|Victim Advocacy and Prevention Sin Fronteras in Texas||

 As a Latina-led training and advocacy non-profit based in Texas, Arte Sana has sought to empower the participation of Latinas and Latinos in the prevention of violence against women, and bear witness to the re-victimization suffered by Latinas who encounter linguistic and cultural obstacles when attempting to access services.

-Since its inception in 2001 through November 2012, Arte Sana was able to reach 11,135 persons; 48% of these were residents of the Texas/ México border region.
+Since its inception in 2001 through November 2014, Arte Sana was able to reach 12,520 persons; 50% of these were residents of the Texas/ México border region.
 Many of the workshop or plática participants work as victim advocates, promotoras or Community Health Workers, or live in colonias - impoverished unincorporated neighborhoods which lack many basic services.
-In almost 12 years Arte Sana was able to offer 3,442 or 31% of its training and outreach program participants, information on sexual assault and intimate partner violence in Spanish, thanks to many ongoing collaborations.
+In over 13 years Arte Sana was able to offer 3,720 or 30% of its training and outreach program participants, information on sexual assault and intimate partner violence in Spanish, thanks to many ongoing collaborations.

 Arte Sana Launches Capacitadoras en Acción